ricardoalexnr/SDK_EZPCOpen_sharp/README.md

 # SDK_EZPCOpen_sharp
-287 / 5.000 Resultados de tradução Resultado da tradução Project for EZPCOpen SDK in C#, based on the original in C++, for version v5.1.13_build20230104.

 Project for EZPCOpen SDK in C#, based on the original in C++, for version v5.1.13_build20230104.

 I'm sharing this because there is no official C# version of the SDK originally for c++, in order to help!